 The table below lists the code points recommended for inclusion in the root zone LGR for the Cyrillic script.
 The table also lists examples of languages using the code point and their EGIDS rating.
 In the interest of brevity, this document uses RFC 5992 terminology of "Base Cyrillic" set to refer to the 23 characters which are commonly used for most languages using the Cyrillic script, including Russian and Central European languages.

 The Generation Panel has included all code points from languages at EGIDS level 5, where there was knowledge about the usage of the language.
-The Gaugauz language is excluded in the analysis because it has not been using Cyrillic script since 1996 [121].
+The Gagauz language is excluded in the analysis because it has not been using Cyrillic script since 1996 [121].
 Udmurt [116] and Ossetian (statutory language) [115] were included due to larger population actively using the language.
-The Generation Panel decided to exclude Khakas [120] language due to low population and due to limited knowledge about its real usage.
+The Generation Panel decided to exclude Khakas [120] due to low population and due to limited knowledge about its real usage.